2021 Indianapolis Colts season: Week 12: vs. Tampa Bay Buccaneers

+The Colts blew a 10-point lead and turned the ball over five times, dropping them to 6–6.

 Week 13: at Houston Texans

+With their fourth straight win over the Texans, and first shutout win since 2018, the Colts improved to 7–6 heading into their bye week.

 Week 15: vs. New England Patriots

 With the win, the Colts improved to 8–6 and beat the Patriots for the first time since Week 10 of the 2009 season.